mninja/2022ws_do_robotics/README.md

 10. Milking: [both reducing need for labour and stress for the cow.](https://www.youtube.com/watch?v=tLjI_eixBQk)

+## Application Of Robots in Military

+Robots in military help to reduce the cost of war on human lives.
+Today the military uses robots in various tasks especially those that are difficult for human beings or those deemed to dangerous to the lives of the soldiers and with costly repercussions.
+This is aimed at reducing the number of soldiers lost to war while meeting the needs of the military.
+In addition to being able to operate in harsh weather conditions as well as terrain, robots used in this field are remotely controlled and well equipped with cameras, sensors and mechanical limbs to be able to perform their tasks.
+There are two distinct types of robots used by the military; the ones that inflict damage to the enemy, while others are used to collect information as well as surveillance and reconnaissance.
+When it comes to robot development in this space, some of the projects include the [Robobee](https://www.roboticscareer.org/news-and-events/news/23031#:~:text=the%20near%20future.-,The%20Robobee,-Developed%20by%20Harvard%E2%80%99s), [Dogo](https://www.roboticscareer.org/news-and-events/news/23031#:~:text=for%20crop%20pollination.-,The%20DOGO,-The%20DOGO%20is) and [Saffir](https://www.roboticscareer.org/news-and-events/news/23031#:~:text=safe%20from%20harm.-,SAFFiR,-Created%20by%20engineering).
+Where the [Robobee](https://www.roboticscareer.org/news-and-events/news/23031#:~:text=the%20near%20future.-,The%20Robobee,-Developed%20by%20Harvard%E2%80%99s) manages remotely controlled aerial surveillance without detection. while [Dogo](https://www.roboticscareer.org/news-and-events/news/23031#:~:text=for%20crop%20pollination.-,The%20DOGO,-The%20DOGO%20is) is capable of ground reconnaissance with both defensive and offensive capabilities.
+[Saffir](https://www.roboticscareer.org/news-and-events/news/23031#:~:text=safe%20from%20harm.-,SAFFiR,-Created%20by%20engineering) on the hand is built to tackle fires on sea vessels and can even see- through smoke.
+According to [internal research journal of engineering and technology, of the Sinhgad institute of technology and science, dated 05 May,2017](https://www.academia.edu/download/53592731/IRJET-V4I5490.pdf), key applications of the robots used in the military include:
+1. Surveillance: being able to offer real time monitoring of the field and areas of interest.
+2. Reconnaissance: getting to the area of interest for information gathering and back.
+3. Triangulation: being able to locate specific targets with precision and accuracy.
+4. Threat detection: identifying threats such as landmines, hostiles, toxic gasses and fires
+5. Assistance in rescues: being able to identify humans for rescue through tough and dangerous situations.

 ## Application of robots in the warehouse sector

 ### What is a warehouse robot?